 Constipation in Adults

-Constipation refers to a decrease in the frequency of bowel movements or difficulty in passing stools.
-The stool of a constipated person is typically hard because it contains less water than normal.
-Constipation is a symptom, not a disease.
+- Constipation is a decrease in the frequency of bowel movements or difficulty in passing stools.

 Must Read Articles Related to Constipation in Adults

 Anal fissures are small tears in the skin overlying the anus.
 Anal fissures are generally caused by constipation, or straining with a bowel movement.
 Symptoms o...learn more >>